 How do i volunteer to give a talk?

-Note: Please be sure that you can attend the next month's meeting before you volunteer to give a talk.
+Note: Please be sure that you can attend the session before you volunteer to give a talk.

 i volunteered to give a talk.
 HOW SHOULD I PREPARE?

 Thank you for bravely volunteering!
-There are currently four types of talks given at Collective.
-Each teacher prepares for a short, 10 minute talk.
+We’ve identified four common types of Bible talks below.
+Each teacher prepares for a short, 10-20 minute talk (time limits may vary depending on how many women are speaking at a given session).
 Teachers will be (lovingly!) critiqued by fellow members of the Collective (written and verbal).
 You can download our Critique Form here.

 As you prepare, keep your audience in mind.
 The Teaching Collective is an audience of believing women who have varying levels of bible knowledge.
 If you would like to give a talk that is directed to another audience or age group (kids, unbelievers, new believers, etc), be sure to note that at the beginning of your talk.

-For the Context Talk, you'll be giving an overview of the chosen book of the Bible.
+For a Context Talk, you will give an overview of a book of the Bible of your choice.
 Prepare to give us relevant, historical background information and answer these questions:

 Be sure to include the major themes of the book and share where this passage falls in the Bible's meta-narrative (bigger story): Creation, Fall, Redemption or Restoration.

-For the Exposition Talk, you'll choose a specific verse or verses to focus your talk on from within that month's chosen book.
+For an Exposition Talk, you'll choose a specific verse or verses to focus your talk on.
 Plan to walk us through the text and answer these questions in your talk:

 Be sure to give us a bit of the literary context (what's happening in the text before and after your chosen text) and to look for Jesus (even in the OT)!

-For the Encouragement Talk, you'll prepare to simply encourage your fellow teachers with God's Word.
-You can choose a passage from the book we are looking at that month or you can go into other parts of Scripture.
+For an Encouragement Talk, you'll prepare to simply encourage your fellow teachers with God's Word.
+You can choose a passage from anywhere in Scripture.
 Seek the Lord and see what word he might have for to share with women that will refresh them, strengthen them and give them hope.
 This is a great opportunity to address the heart, practice vulnerability and share personal experiences of God's goodness.
 Be sure to point us to the good news of the gospel!